 UPDATE: Hong Kong University has raised the Response Level, from “Serious Response Level” (moderate risk of health impact caused by the novel infection) to Emergency Response Level (high and imminent risk of health impact caused by the novel infection).

 ITNT – A lot has been said and written lately about 2019-nCoV and the current coronavirus outbreak that apparently has its epicenter in Wuhan, China.
 Not everything you read and see, of course, is true.
-Instead of relying on reports coming from news media outlets around the world – (of which most are just guessing anyway), lets focus on what qualified people have to say.

 On Monday January 27, 2020, Dr. Gabriel Leung, a clinician and the Dean of the Faculty of Medicine of the University of Hong Kong, addressed the press and public with a presentation concerning 2019-nCoV.
 The video recording of that presentation is included below.
-It is highly recommended that everyone watches Dr Leung’s presentation.

 Among Dr. Leung’s key statements we heard that, according to Leung, there are “no critical studies yet to give us an unbiased view” of what is happening and how 2019-nCoV itself is developing.
 Leung added that “whatever we are seeing now, they are best guesses”, referring to people and organizations that claim to have concrete answers at this point.